Click on the link to go to the desired section:

 If the research qualifies for exempt review, according to IRB guidelines on review types, then both the PRMC and IRB reviews may be conducted by the same person.
 In order for the IRB office staff to properly route the study for review, check the box beside “This study involves cancer patients or is a Massey Cancer Center study”.
 Please note, that while a study may be exempt from consent, it may still require a PRMC scientific review if it has not been peer-reviewed through another mechanism.

-It is required that physicians and research nurses be informed of all research projects that involve patient contact.
-There are several forums available for investigators to communicate to physicians and nurses.
+It is required that MCC physicians and study coordinators be informed of all research projects that involve patient contact.
+There are several forums available for investigators to communicate to physicians and coordinators.
 These include the following: